April Fools' Day: First day of a new month

 In many English-speaking countries, mainly Britain, Ireland, Australia, New Zealand and South Africa, it is a custom to say "pinch and a punch for the first of the month" or an alternative, typically by children.
 The victim might respond with "a flick and a kick for being so quick", and the attacker might reply with "a punch in the eye for being so sly".

 Another custom in Britain and North America is to say "rabbit rabbit" upon waking on the first day of a month, for good luck.

-Similar events include Poisson d'avril (France) and in the US the International day of the joke event which is assigned the first Sunday in May.
+Similar events include Poisson d'avril (France) and in the US the International day of the joke event which is celebrated in the 1st of July.